awez/amirrajan.github.com/about/index.md

 The 10k foot view.
 I'm an independent consultant and an exceptional developer.
 Feel free to contact me.

-What to hire me for:
+Generally, hire me for:

 - Mentoring your team and helping them get up to speed with new technologies.
 - When you just need an _exceptional_, full stack developer (devops, backend, frontend, mobile).
-- Speaking / Training on Software Architecture, Testing, and the Software Development Process.
+- Speaking / training on software architecture, testing, and the overall software development process.

-I charge a standard rate of $200 an hour (corp to corp or W2 hourly).
+Specifically, hire me for:

+- Authoring REST Apis in .NET, Ruby, and NodeJS.
+- Building well architected front ends in React.
+- Building iOS and Android applications.
+- Bootstrapping new projects with rock solid UI automation and unit test suites.
+- Exceptional cross disciplinary communication and technical skills.

 ## Contact ##